elementary/docs/writing-apps/our-first-app/README.md

 ## Legal Stuff

 Since we're going to be putting our app out into the wild, we should include some information about who wrote it and the legal usage of its source code.
-For this we need a new file in our project's root folder: COPYING.

-The COPYING file contains a copy of the license that your code is released under.
+For this we need a new file in our project's root folder: the `LICENSE` file.
+This file contains a copy of the license that your code is released under.
 For elementary OS apps this is typically the [GNU General Public License](https://www.gnu.org/licenses/quick-guide-gplv3.html) \(GPL\).
 Remember the header we added to our source code?
 That header reminds people that your app is licensed and it belongs to you.
-You can choose other licenses like the MIT license as well, but for this example let's stick to the [GPL](https://www.gnu.org/licenses/gpl-3.0.txt).
+GitHub has a built-in way to add several popular licenses to your repository.
+See their documentation for adding software licenses [here](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).

+{% hint style="info" %}
+If you'd like to better understand software licensing, the Linux Foundation offers a free online course on open source licensing [here](https://training.linuxfoundation.org/training/open-source-licensing-basics-for-software-developers/)
+{% endhint %}

 ## Mark Your Progress